Your source for Mountain Biking in the Triangle

 October to March: no fee

 A yearly pass may also be purchased good both Falls Lake SRA and Jordan Lake SRA.
-The price is set for the yearly pass at $40.00.
-These passes can be purchased at the park office Mon-Fri 8AM-5PM or beginning April 1 at the entrance stations during the day.
+The price is set for the yearly pass at $50.00.
+Season Passes will be sold at the Park Office this year during the hours of 8-12 and 1-5pm Monday - Friday.
 The pass will get a vehicle into the day-use areas of Falls Lake SRA, Kerr Lake SRA, and Jordan Lake SRA.

-Note that there are no longer any dates where the fee is chaged before 5 PM, but not charged after 5 PM.
+Note that there are no longer any dates where the fee is charged before 5 PM, but not charged after 5 PM.

 (NRMBA is working with the Division to come up with some kind of pass for volunteers based on the hours they work, but it might be a while before such an agreement comes through.)